heapwolf/cp-mux/README.md

 # OPTIONS

+### concurrency

+Determines how many files that should be transferred concurrently.
+Default is `10`.

 ### force
 Specifies removal of the target file if it cannot be opened for write operations.
 The removal precedes any copying performed by the cp command.